DeepMapping2: Self-Supervised Large-Scale LiDAR Map Optimization: Experiment

 KITTI~\cite{geiger2013vision} is a widely-used authoritative benchmark to evaluate SLAM-based algorithms~\cite{chalvatzaras2022survey}.
 We employ the two most complex and challenging scenes from the dataset, where lots of places are revisited multiple times and the explored area is relatively large.
 Meanwhile, there are dynamic objects on the road, further increasing the difficulties.

 \textbf{Quantitative comparisons.} From \cref{tab:kitti_ate}, we see that DeepMapping2 can perform well even with very trivial map initialization, like incremental ICP.
-There are significant improvements in the map quality when comparing the optimized map and the initialization, \eg, LeGO-LOAM+DM2 improves LeGO-LOAM by $16.6\%$ in terms of translation on drive\_0018.
+There are significant improvements in the map quality when comparing the optimized map and the initialization, \eg, DeepMapping2 improves LeGO-LOAM by $16.6\%$ in terms of translation on drive\_0018.
 In general, our method is robust to initialization.
-No matter what category of methods is used to initialize the mapping, the performance of our method is consistent.
+No matter what category of methods is used to initialize the map, the performance of our method is consistent.

 \textbf{Qualitative comparisons.} As shown in ~\cref{fig:kitti_traj}, although multiway registration and DGR perform well at the start of the trajectory, the error is accumulated as the number of frames increases, leading to a noticeable drift.
 While the loop closure module in LeGO-LOAM is supposed to correct the drift, we can still see the errors on the trajectory, especially when the number of frames in drive\_0027 exceeds 4,000.
 On the other hand, the qualitative results produced by our approach do not have a noticeable difference from those provided by the GPS sensor.